brobots-hub/meal-tracking/README.md

 # #brobots school meal tracking

-This is a system running on Raspberry Pi that helps to identify what meals each student has taken.
+This is a system running on Raspberry Pi that helps to record at what exact time each student has taken.
 It uses personal RFID tags as user identifiers.

 ## Hardware